 When F received copies of his never seen before Care Plan Reviews and the October 2010 Assessment, he found that NONE were signed by him.

-F asked Mr Leak about the absence of his signature on the ASAQ.
+F asked Mr Leak why F was NOT asked to verify and sign the ASAQ.
 He was told that as a Social Worker was present, it was NOT necessary for F to sign it, confirming veracity of his answers.
 This would suggest that other individuals were also NOT asked to verify and sign their ASAQ’s.

 As F could not find any information, on 29th July 2014, he asked senior Professor in Law about this point.